MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 3 How to run the code?
 ----------------------
 Copy the source code and the *.avi file into the same folder and run "RunIF.m".
-Time-averaged results will be exported to a *.m file.

 4 Contact
 ----------